 Field-hunting tip

-Look in alkaline igneous rocks country — that is the host setting where loparite typically forms.
+Look in alkaline igneous rocks country, the host setting where loparite typically forms.
 If you start seeing nepheline, aegirine, eudialyte in float, you are in the right ground.
 Field specimens usually show a pseudo-cubic crystals, penetration twins habit, so train your eye for that shape before scanning the outcrop.